0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

     2. Copy the API key to use for you dApp's frontend.
     3. And add function `executeMetaTransaction` in **Manage-Api** and make sure to enable meta-tx (Check **native-metatx** option).

-  - If you'd like to use your own custom API that sends signed transactions on the blockchain, you can refer to the server code here: [https://github.com/angelagilhotra/ETHOnline-Workshop/tree/master/2-network-agnostic-transfer](https://github.com/angelagilhotra/ETHOnline-Workshop/tree/master/2-network-agnostic-transfer)

 - Make sure that the contract you'd like to interact with inherits from `NativeMetaTransactions` - 👀 peep into `executeMetaTransaction` function in the contract.
 - Link: [https://github.com/maticnetwork/pos-portal/blob/34be03cfd227c25b49c5791ffba6a4ffc9b76036/flat/ChildERC20.sol#L1338](https://github.com/maticnetwork/pos-portal/blob/34be03cfd227c25b49c5791ffba6a4ffc9b76036/flat/ChildERC20.sol#L1338)